asterane/site/content/about.md

 ## Work Experience {#work-experience}

-Again, most to least recent:
+### Audiovisual Event Technician {#audiovisual-event-technician}

+_2021 -_

+**USU Event Services**

+I supply audio, video, and lighting services for events in spaces across a large college campus.
+I work independently and as part of a team in equal measure.
+I set up and strike equipment, manage events to ensure that they run smoothly, and operate indoors and outdoors.
+I am skilled with all the equipment we use, including mixers, light boards, video controllers, audio processors, and integration consoles.

-### Junior Software Developer {#junior-software-developer}
+### Software Developer {#software-developer}

 _2020 -_

 **Freelance**

-I am freelancing while seeking full time remote employment.
-During this time, I am working on a variety of software projects using languages and tools I am familiar with.
+I freelanced while my university admission was deferred, and still do to an extent.
+I am working on various software projects using languages and tools I am familiar with.
 Whenever I have time, I work on open source and make an effort to learn valuable new engineering skills.